Eagle Farm - Pinkenba

 What types of infrastructure projects are impacting the Eagle Farm - Pinkenba SA2?

-Infrastructure development impacting the Eagle Farm - Pinkenba SA2 spans multiple sectors including Ports, Marinas, Fisheries & Aquaculture, Precincts & Urban Renewal, and Residential Development, among others.
+Infrastructure development impacting the Eagle Farm - Pinkenba SA2 spans multiple sectors including Ports, Marinas, Fisheries & Aquaculture, Communities, Precincts & Urban Renewal, and Residential Development, among others.

 What is the scale of infrastructure investment impacting the Eagle Farm - Pinkenba SA2?